 03 Sep From Design to Code: Collaborating with Developers

-Ever since I joined GVio as a UX/UI designer a little over two years ago, I’ve had the opportunity to collaborate directly with developers (both in-house and remote teams).
+Ever since I joined GVio as a UI/UX designer a little over two years ago, I’ve had the opportunity to collaborate directly with developers (both in-house and remote teams).
 During this time, I’ve witnessed how designers and developers bring different skills to the table, different way of approaching problems, and so on, which has made this a very enriching experience.
-I thought it would be helpful to share a couple of things that I’ve learned over this period of time.
+I thought it would be helpful to share what I’ve learned over this period of time.

 In general, I believe that we, as designers, should work towards fostering a strong sense of partnership with developers.
 Here are a couple of things we can do to strengthen this collaboration and bridge any gaps.

 I know, how cliche, but it is the core of this interaction.
 There will be situations during which developers may know something you don’t or that you know something they ignore, therefore, communication will ensure both of you are on the same page.
 Based on my experience, nothing beats in-person communication but sometimes it may not be an option.
 Phone calls & GoToMeetings can do the trick depending on what we are trying to accomplish.
 Something that has worked very well is having a Skype chat group with the developers.
 It acts as an open channel of communication to bounce ideas off and clarify any quick questions that arise.
 As this relationship builds, both parties feel more comfortable and empowered to voice their needs and concerns.